Powerful plugins for third-party standards and software

 ONVIF software for gSOAP

-Provides instructions and source code to develop C and C++ applications that adhere to the ONVIF specifications.
+Provides instructions and source code to develop C and C++ applications that adhere to the ONVIF specifications, offered at no charge as a collection of ONVIF examples with instructions on how to use plugins effectively.

 FHIR and HL7 software for gSOAP